Andrew-Pynch/neuralink-bot/README.md

 the knowledge that had once been entirely theoretical

 # Part 2
-## Notice Of Temporary Development Freeze
+## Notice Of Temporary Development Freeze - I.E This was really hard and so I stopped working on it 😆
 Part 2 of this project involves training a model to segment blood vessels out of an image.
 My early experiments with 100 manually labelled images extracted from the Neuralink presentation did not yield sufficent results.

 I believe that in order to train a sufficiently capable model, two things will have to hapen.
 1. Neuralink (or another research insitution) will need to supply with additional images of tissue containing blood vessels similar to the scale captured by the Neuralink robot during surgery
 2. Labelling images
 a.
-Buckle down and manually segmented thousands of images to extract the blood vessels from an image
+Buckle down and manually segmented thousands of images to extract the blood vessels from an image?
 b.
 Pay someone else to perform this laborious labelling.
 Amazon Mechanical Turk?

 Either way, I feel the scope and scale of this stage of the project is beyond the resources (time and monetary) that I have available to me.